-The Fund has committed to inject additional funds up to HK\$20 billion (2019: HK\$20 billion) to The Hong Kong Mortgage Corporation Limited as equity for the purpose of financing The Hong Kong Mortgage Corporation Limited's additional capital injection to HKMC Annuity Limited for maintaining its margin of solvency above a certain level.
-Up to 31 December 2020, there had been no capital injection to The Hong Kong Mortgage Corporation Limited under this arrangement (2019: Nil).
+The Fund has committed to inject additional funds up to HK\$20 billion (2020: HK\$20 billion) to The Hong Kong Mortgage Corporation Limited as equity for the purpose of financing The Hong Kong Mortgage Corporation Limited's additional capital injection to HKMC Annuity Limited for maintaining its margin of solvency above a certain level.
+During the year, capital injection of HK\$2.5 billion (2020: Nil) to The Hong Kong Mortgage Corporation Limited was made under this arrangement and the outstanding commitment as at 31 December 2021 was HK\$17.5 billion (2020: HK\$20 billion).

-The Fund has provided The Hong Kong Mortgage Corporation Limited with a revolving credit facility of HK\$80 billion (2019: HK\$30 billion) at prevailing market interest rates.
-As at 31 December 2020, there was no outstanding balance due from The Hong Kong Mortgage Corporation Limited under this facility (2019: Nil).
+The Fund has provided The Hong Kong Mortgage Corporation Limited with a revolving credit facility of HK\$80 billion (2020: HK\$80 billion) at prevailing market interest rates.
+As at 31 December 2021, there was no outstanding balance due from The Hong Kong Mortgage Corporation Limited under this facility (2020: Nil).

-The Fund has committed to provide a funding support up to HK\$300 million (2019: HK\$300 million) to Hong Kong Academy of Finance Limited for the purpose of financing the company's operations.
-The outstanding commitment as at 31 December 2020 was HK\$150 million (2019: HK\$220 million).
+The Fund has committed to provide a funding support up to HK\$300 million (2020: HK\$300 million), in the form of callable capital of HK\$150 million and a non-revolving callable loan facility of HK\$150 million, to Hong Kong Academy of Finance Limited for the purpose of financing the company's operations.
+The loan facility, which will expire in June 2022, is unsecured, interest-free and repayable on demand.
+Capital injections of HK\$80 million and HK\$70 million were made in 2019 and 2020 respectively, and a loan of HK\$60 million (2020: Nil) was drawn during the year.
+The outstanding commitment of the loan facility was HK\$90 million as at 31 December 2021 (2020: HK\$150 million).